Vietnam.vn - Nền tảng quảng bá Việt Nam

 19.jpg

-She also received the John Price Wetherill Medal from the Franklin Institute (1962), the Cyrus B. Comstock Prize in Physics from the National Academy of Sciences (1964), the Bonner Prize (1975), the National Medal of Science (1975), and the Wolf Prize in Physics (1978), among other honors.
+She also received the John Price Wetherill Medal from the Franklin Institute (1962), the Cyrus B. Comstock Prize in Physics from the National Academy of Sciences (1964), the Bonner Prize (1975), the National Medal of Science (1975), and the Wolf Prize in Physics (1978), among many other honorary degrees.
 Photo: @Feminist Book Club.

 17.jpg

-In 1974, she was named Scientist of the Year by the American Journal of Industrial Research.
-In 1976, she became the first woman to serve as president of the American Physical Society.
+In 1974, she was honored as Scientist of the Year by the American Journal of Industrial Research.
+In 1976, she became the first woman to hold the presidency of the American Physical Society.
 In 1990, the Chinese Academy of Sciences named Asteroid 2752 after Chien-Shiung Wu.
-Photo: @ Cosmos Magazine.
+Photo: @Cosmos Magazine.

 20.jpg